 BE PATIENT.
 WAIT.
 TRUST

 Little by little, change is coming.
-And little by little, I trust Him more.
+Little by little, I trust Him more.

-As a creative act, I put together a small collage, three photos of a flower in different stages of blooming: from the first courageous petals unfolding and patiently waiting, to a full and glorious blossom.
+As a creative act, I put together a small collage of three photos of a flower in different stages of blooming, from the first courageous petals unfolding and patiently waiting, to a full and glorious blossom.

 I also wrote the following poem: